Skip to content

 Banking/Personal Finance, Credit Cards, General Information, Security

 couple on a computerIt may seem like there’s little you can do to keep credit card fraud from happening to you.
 However, there are ways to protect yourself and make it much harder for criminals to get your information.
-Let’s take a look at how credit card fraud usually occurs and how you can protect yourself—and your money—from financial fraud.
+Let’s look at how credit card fraud usually occurs and how you can protect yourself—and your money—from financial fraud.

-What is credit card fraud?
+What is card fraud?

-Credit card fraud refers to the theft of your card or information on your card and the use of this information for fraudulent purposes.
-Criminals can use your credit card information to purchase things for themselves without your knowledge, open new credit union credit cards under your name for their use or to get unauthorized funds from your account.
-Thieves can retrieve your credit card information in a number of ways, from digging through your trash, to find old billing statements and even from hacking a retail website where they steal your credit card number and share it.
-Phishing scams, online merchants that include fine print allowing them to charge your card for additional charges and straightforward theft are other common forms of financial fraud.
-So, how do you stop credit card fraud before it starts?
+Thieves can retrieve your credit or debit card information in a number of ways, from digging through your trash, to finding old billing statements and even from hacking a retail website or card terminal where they steal your card number and share it.
+Phishing scams, online merchants that include fine print allowing them to charge your card for additional charges and straightforward theft are other common forms of card fraud.
+So, how do you stop card fraud before it starts?

-How to help protect yourself from financial fraud
+How to help protect yourself

 1. Don’t lend your credit or debit cards to anyone.